Community Outreach

 Before you drop off your blanket please take a photo and send it to Debbie Faehner.
 Photos will be part of our monthly show & tell and be counted toward our goal of 70 blankets.

-Crocheted by Carol Van Sant
+Above blankets crocheted and donated by Carol Van Sant